-4.5 Increase surveillance and early identification of cases COVID-19 infection
+10.1 Early identification of cases of COVID-19

-- Surveillance (monitoring for illness) is an essential component of any effective infection control programme. - RCFs should ensure that they have means in place to promptly test symptomatic residents, get results prioritised and control the spread of COVID-19 within facilities such as staff education and active monitoring of residents.
-Current case definition can be found here. - The facility should ensure that there is twice daily active monitoring of residents for signs and symptoms of respiratory illness or changes in their baseline condition e.g. increased confusion, falls, and loss of appetite or sudden deterioration in chronic respiratory disease. - There should be early identification of staff absenteeism which may be due to COVID-19 infection or restricted movements as close contact of a case.
+It is essential to have systems in place for the early identification of cases of COVID-19.
+This includes:

+- Ensuring staff and residents are aware of the symptoms of COVID-19. - Twice daily review of residents for symptoms. - Early identification of staff absenteeism which may be due to COVID-19 infection or restricted movements as close contact of a case.

-5 Management of an outbreak of COVID-19
+10.2 Initial investigation following identification of a possible COVID-19 case

-Given the severity of the consequences resulting from an outbreak in the RCF setting, it is prudent to take initial public health actions as that taken for an outbreak, even if one case of COVID-19 is suspected.
-Laboratory testing should be arranged as quickly as possible.
-However, it is not necessary to wait for laboratory test results before beginning initial investigation, Contacting Public Health or implementing control measures.
-There should be heightened awareness amongst staff so that other residents with symptoms are quickly identified.
-This is even more important when a single or suspect case has occurred.
+Given the severity of the consequences if an outbreak occurs in the care setting, it is prudent to take initial actions as you would for an outbreak if even one case of COVID-19 is suspected.

+Laboratory testing should be arranged as quickly as possible however-it-is-not-necessary-to-wait-for-laboratory-test-results-before-beginning-initial-investigations-or-implementing-control-measures.

-A local incident management meeting should be arranged promptly and involve key staff members include housekeeping, nursing staff, allied healthcare professional and medical staff where available.
+A local incident management meeting should be promptly arranged and involve key staff members include housekeeping, nursing staff allied healthcare professional and medical staff where available.